Václav Pšenička

-Václav Pšenička (October 26, 1906 in Prague – April 25, 1961) was a Czech weightlifter who competed for Czechoslovakia in the 1928 Summer Olympics, in the 1932 Summer Olympics, and in the 1936 Summer Olympics.
+Václav Pšenička (26 October 1906, Prague – 25 April 1961) was a Czech weightlifter who represented Czechoslovakia at the 1928 Summer Olympics, the 1932 Summer Olympics, and the 1936 Summer Olympics.

-He died in Prague.
-He was the father of Václav Pšenička, Jr.
+He was born and died in Prague.
+He was the father of Václav Pšenička, Jr..

-In 1928 he finished fourth in the light-heavyweight class.
+At the 1928 Olympics, Pšenička finished fourth in the light-heavyweight class.

-Four years later he won the silver medal in the heavyweight class at the 1932 Games.
+Four years later, he won the silver medal in the heavyweight class at the 1932 Games.

-At the 1936 Olympics he won his second silver medal in the heavyweight class.
+He won his second Olympic silver medal in the heavyweight class at the 1936 Olympics.